danbates2/sbfspot_to_emonCMS/README.md

 Possible Improvement : Another one-time script could be made to upload the whole database to emonCMS using the bulk-upload API.
+Possible Improvement (minor) : To use the timestamp information to more accurately place the datapoints in time.

 Big thanks to these guys: https://community.openenergymonitor.org/t/sbfspot/8245